netobserv/network-observability-operator/docs/FlowCollector.md

-Metrics server endpoint configuration for Prometheus scraper
+Metrics server endpoint configuration for the Prometheus scraper.

 <table>
     <thead>